odpi/tsc/meetings/2020-08-12-ODPi-TSC-Meeting-Notes.md

            * New generic handler services in progress
         * Glossary UI
            * Added ability to search, create, update, delete glossary elements
-        * FVT teats now run in the build
+        * FVT tests now run in the build
      * This month's webinar is on our use of graph technology.

 * AOB